Art & Design

 Two facilities, the Sapporo Sculpture Garden and the Sapporo Art Museum, have fees, but the majority of the park and its artwork are free to view.
 There are more than 70 art objects scattered throughout the park.
 You are free to roam, play, enjoy the area, and participate in a plethora of activities and workshops.

 The park offers educational projects to teach arts and crafts like pottery, dying, weaving, printing, and woodworking.
-There are also exhibitions, musicals, theater productions, and performances throughout the year there.
+There are also exhibitions, musicals, theater productions, concerts, events, and performances throughout the year there.

 The pottery is unusually big.
 There is a studio that can be used by individuals or groups.
 It is fully equipped with various tools, such as a clay-kneading machine, wheels, kerosene, and an electric kiln.
 Also in the park are an anagama and noborigama, making it a great place for serious ceramic artists.